Richard Alexander (exonerated convict): Lawsuit

 The civil rights lawsuit was eventually dismissed by the United States district court, a decision which Alexander appealed.
 But on January 3, 2006, the Court of Appeals for the Seventh Circuit upheld the district court's dismissal of Alexander's lawsuit.
 The court stated that Alexander had not proven his rights were violated during the trial which yielded his wrongful conviction.

 Subsequent legal troubles

 On May 22, 2007, Alexander pleaded guilty to one count of battery for having beaten a former girlfriend with a lead pipe in 2005.
 As part of his plea bargain, a second count of battery was dismissed.

 On June 14, 2007, Alexander was sentenced to eight years in prison, with two years suspended.

 On September 17, 2020, he was charged in the stabbing death of his ex-girlfriend following a pattern of domestic violence.
 Midway through his trial Alexander took a plea deal for a lesser charge of voluntary manslaughter.
+He was subsequently sentenced to 50 years in prison.